Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 If you’re worried about missing any dirt on your floor, this vacuum will back you up.
 It includes a set of two front lights, so you shouldn’t miss any spots.
-In case you do miss a spot, the device also comes with a sensor to let you know.
+If you miss a spot, the device also comes with a sensor to let you know.

-When detected, a separate LED blue light turns on until the area gets fully cleaned.
-This isn’t a feature found in many vacuums and users love this extra assistance.
+When detected, a separate LED blue light turns on until the area gets thoroughly cleaned.
+This isn’t a feature found in many vacuums, and users love this extra assistance.

 If allergies are a cause of concern, this Kenmore vacuum should be the way to go.

-It provides a three-layer filtration system and is certified by the Asthma and Allergy Foundation of America (2).
-Its HEPA filter is able to trap 99.97 percent of dander, dirt, and pollen, leaving a cleaner air to breathe.
+It provides a three-layer filtration system certified by the Asthma and Allergy Foundation of America.
+Its HEPA filter can trap 99.97 percent of dander, dirt, and pollen, leaving behind cleaner air to breathe.
 Reviewers with respiratory conditions rave about this feature.